aleksilassila/reiverr/README.md

 - If the ticket is vague or missing information, please ask for clarification in the comments.
 - UI style must match the rest of the project and it is a good idea to discuss the design beforehand, especially for larger design choices (issues labelled with "design")

-I'm not a designer, so if you have any ideas for improving the UI, I'd love to implement them.
+I'm not a designer, so if you have any ideas for improving the UI, I'd love to learn about them.
 If you are a designer and would like to help, contributions are much appreciated!

 # Development